 To fill positions vacated by men going off to fight, the government encouraged women to participate as the "Second Line of Defense."
 Women worked in factories, hospitals, on farms, and in other essential services, thus providing consistent support for the American war effort.

-Private agricultural groups founded the Women's Land Army in 1917 to train women to take over farming jobs left vacant by men who went to fight.
+Private agricultural groups founded the Woman's Land Army in 1917 to train women to take over farming jobs left vacant by men who went to fight.
 The organization, based on the British Women's Land Army, trained women at agricultural camps around the country and assigned them to specific farms to work for the duration of the war.

-The practical Women's Land Army uniforms provided easy mobility for active farm work.
+The practical Woman's Land Army uniforms provided easy mobility for active farm work.
 Their clean-cut appearance also helped the public to reconcile the idea of women keeping their femininity while still performing hard physical labor.

-The Women's National Farm and Garden Association was formed in 1914 and took on wartime duties after 1917.
+The Woman's National Farm and Garden Association was formed in 1914 and took on wartime duties after 1917.
 The organization used a variety of methods to recruit, as more workers were always needed to aid the war effort.
 This pamphlet provided information about the association's mission and work and served as one of many tools to help attract additional laborers.

-The Women's National Farm and Garden Association recruited and trained women to perform agricultural work across the country.
+The Woman's National Farm and Garden Association recruited and trained women to perform agricultural work across the country.
 This list identified the various units and number of women serving in the New England area.

 Although many Americans initially held concerns that women would not be successful at farming, units across the country were so productive that farmers often requested the same women to return to work for the following season.

 Women who chose farm labor as their war work often had to leave families behind, as they stayed on the farms for the harvest season or longer.
 These women came from various backgrounds, ranging from college girls on summer break to married women with husbands overseas.